The best irons for seniors offer several qualities including long-distance, increased swing speed, and the ability to control shots.

 What should a senior golf set include?

-A senior golf club set should include various clubs that help produce straight shots that reach maximum distance, with a shaft offering a senior flex.
+A senior golf club set should include a wide variety of clubs that help produce straight shots that reach maximum distance, with a shaft that offers a senior flex.
 After a driver and fairway wood, a senior golfer should establish what other mid-range clubs work best for their swing.

 Most senior golfers prefer to lean on hybrids for their high-numbered irons, with game-improvement irons starting with their 6-iron.
-A handful of high-spin wedges are ideal for including in the iron collection to help around the greens.
+A handful of high-spin wedges are ideal to include in the iron collection to help around the greens.

-The difference between senior and regular golf clubs comes down to the swing speed provided by the club’s shaft flex.
+The difference between senior and regular golf clubs come down to the swing speed provided by the shaft flex of the club.
 Since seniors swing slower, they need a club with a shaft flex that reflects their clubhead speed to maximize the length of each shot.

-For golfers using senior flex shafts on their clubs, their swing speed runs from 65-85 miles per hour.
-A more accommodating shaft flex, used in concert with a reduced speed swing, allows the golfer to return the club to square at impact for straighter shots.
+For golfers that use Senior flex shafts on their clubs, their swing speed runs from 65-85 miles per hour.
+A more accomdating shaft flex, used in concert with a reduced speed swing, allows the golfer to return the club to square at impact for straighter shots.

 Do I need custom-fitted irons?

-Every golfer can benefit from custom-fitted irons, but that doesn’t mean that they are worth the expense for senior golfers.
-A custom fitting may maximize launch angle and add a few yards of distance for a golfer with a moderate swing speed.
+Every golfer can certainly benefit from custom-fitted irons, but that doesn’t mean that they are worth the expense for senior golfers.
+A custom fitting may maximize launch angle and add a few yards of distance for a golfer who has a moderate swing speed.

-But since senior golfers need consistency more than fine-tuning, an off the shelf set of irons can undoubtedly produce high quality shots for a lower price.
-So, yes, a custom fitting can help your game, but in the end, it depends mightily on your budget.
+But since senior golfers need consistency more than fine tuning, an off the shelf set of irons can undoubtedly produce high quality shots for a lower price.
+Yes, a custom fitting can help your game, but in the end, it depends mightily on your budget.

 How to hit irons for seniors?